-Keep to the center of the valley and head east to northeast, gradually gaining altitude.
-On the glacier, make a wide turn to the north and then northwest, aiming for the Mitterkarjoch (46.8851°N, 10.8565°E) (joch = saddle).
+Keep to the center of the valley and west to northwest, gradually gaining altitude.
+On the glacier, make a wide turn to the north and then northeast, aiming for the Mitterkarjoch (46.8851°N, 10.8565°E) (joch = saddle).
 In summer, you'll recognize it by the snow filled couloir.

 Approaching the Mitterkarjoch